HKUDS/DCCF/README.md

 @inproceedings{ren2023disentangled,
-  title={Disentangled Contrastive Collaborative Filtering}, author={Ren, Xubin and Xia, Lianghao and Zhao, Jiashu and Yin, Dawei and Huang, Chao}, booktitle={Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR)}, year={2023}
+  title={Disentangled Contrastive Collaborative Filtering}, author={Ren, Xubin and Xia, Lianghao and Zhao, Jiashu and Yin, Dawei and Huang, Chao}, booktitle={Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval}, pages={1137–1146}, year={2023}
 }
 ```